-If Open.Connection is NULL, Open.IsResilient is FALSE, Open.IsDurable is FALSE and Open.IsPersistent is FALSE, the server SHOULD close the Open as specified in section 3.3.4.17.
+If For the specified Open-Connection, the server MUST select the connection as specified in section 3.3.4.1.6.
+If no connection is NULL available, Open.IsResilient is FALSE, Open.IsDurable is FALSE, and Open.IsPersistent is FALSE, the server SHOULD close the Open as specified in section 3.3.4.17.